Fortress64/fortress64.github.io/devices/sunny.md

 ---
 # Custom ROM and Recovery Releases

-This repository provides custom Android ROM builds for the Xiaomi Redmi Note 10 (codenames: `sunny` / `mojito`).
-All releases are compatible with Magisk and the following custom recoveries: TWRP, PBRP, and OrangeFox.
+This repository provides custom Android ROM and Recovery builds for the Xiaomi Redmi Note 10 (codenames: `sunny` / `mojito`) and compatible with Magisk .

-> **Disclaimer:** Flashing a custom ROM carries inherent risks, including data loss, boot loops, or a bricked device.
+> **Disclaimer:** Flashing a custom ROM or Recovery carries inherent risks, including data loss, boot loops, or a bricked device.
 Follow all instructions carefully.
 By proceeding, you accept full responsibility for any issues that arise from the flashing process.

+## Device Specifications
 ![Device Specifications](/img/xiaomi/Specs-Sunny.webp)

 ---